Ongoing Projects

 View media pages for Singing Across Divides

-“Revolution and Reality Shows: Voice of Nepal, Chham Chhami, and Biplav’s CPNM.”
-Indian Theatre Journal 6, “Reality TV in South Asia: Performance, Negotiation, Imagination.” (forthcoming 2022)
+“Revolution and Reality Shows: Nepal’s CPN and the Media Worlds of Late Capitalism.”
+Indian Theatre Journal 6, special issue on “Reality TV in South Asia: Performance, Negotiation, Imagination,” eds.
+Amanda Weidman and Kristen Rudisill, 2022, pp. 25-40.

 “Subi Shah’s Holistic Theory of Nepali Performing Arts: Implications for Research and Teaching.”
 Jurai Sembah 2(1), 2021, pp. 22-27.